 The term "blueprint" is used to express the functional intent of the information that lies within this publication.
-The term finds its foundation in engineering where a blueprint is a document that predicts, based on science, experience, and field research, user-experiences from particular configurations of design characteristics.
+It borrows the term from the field of engineering, where a blueprint is a document that aims to predict functional and aesthetic outcomes.
+In the case of I-See-U, media user experiences are predicted with design prototypes and specifications that are derived from:

 The blueprint is free for use under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (external link).
 Bill and his collective team can provide a variety of consulting, training, and design services.
 Find out more about that on the Services page. (contact Bill_Fischer@i-see-u.info)